 “Now where did you say this farm is located?” he asked.

 Highly skeptical of Shirley’s report, he informed her that grizzly bears didn’t venture that far beyond their natural habitat.
 That was at least 20 to 30 miles west in the Rocky Mountains than the location of this sighting.

-Shirley handed the phone to her husband, who confirmed these were not little black bears.
+Shirley handed the phone to her husband, who confirmed that these were not little black bears.
 They were, indeed, grizzly bears.

 Once convinced, the officers sprang into action.
 Later that afternoon, Cecilia’s farmyard swarmed with men driving matching white trucks.
 This included a team of ‘bear specialists’ from the office in Lethbridge, Alberta, more than 100 miles away.
 They brought a frozen beaver as bait, traps and a special cage mounted on a trailer.